 Some other exciting features of the Chase Freedom Student credit card include:

 - Purchase protection.
 Cardholders have access to purchase protection for products bought using the Chase Freedom Student credit card.
 The purchase protection covers new purchases for 120 days, and it will pay out up to $500 per claim or $50,000 per account.

 - $20 Good Standing rewards.
 Those who keep their accounts in good standing will receive a $20 Good Standing reward on the day after each account anniversary.
 This reward is available for the first five years of membership.

 - Credit limit increase.
-Ten months after opening an account, cardholders are eligible for a credit limit increase if they’ve made at least five monthly payments on time.
+Ten months after opening an account, cardholders are eligible for a credit limit increase if they’ve made at least five monthly payments on time and meet credit criteria.
 Having a larger credit line generally improves FICO scores because the amount plays a major role in how those scores are calculated.
 When cardholders receive a credit line increase, their credit utilization score improves as long as they don’t overuse the newly available credit.